-The pestle analysis is a tool used to help identify opportunities and threats in the broader business environment and in turn, develop suitable responses.
+The pestle analysis is tool used to help identify opportunities and threats in the broader business environment and in turn, develop suitable responses.

 Regardless of size, all businesses are impacted by the environment they operate in.